SharePoint/sp-dev-docs/docs/spfx/web-parts/isolated-web-parts.md

 > [!IMPORTANT]
 > The isolated web parts capability is available only in SharePoint Framework v1.8 and later.
+> The isolated web parts are only supported on modern pages.
+While you might be able to add isolated web parts to classic pages, upon publishing, the web part will not render and generate an error.

 ![Architectural overview illustrating how isolated web parts work](../../images/isolated-web-parts.png)